Skip to main content

 Exporting to Mexico

-Mexico is Latin America’s second largest economy after Brazil and a key market for automotive parts, machinery, pharmaceuticals, and high-tech goods.
+Mexico is Latin America’s second-largest economy after Brazil and a key market for automotive parts, machinery, pharmaceuticals, and advanced technology.
 Under the EU-Mexico Global Agreement, Dutch goods benefit from preferential import duties.
-Schiphol has direct cargo flights to Mexico City (MEX) via KLM Cargo and AeroMéxico Cargo.
+Schiphol offers direct cargo flights to Mexico City (MEX) via KLM Cargo and AeroMéxico Cargo.
 Cargo-to-cargo transit typically takes 12–16 hours.

-Customs & Regulations
+Customs & regulations

-Mexican Customs (SAT/Aduana) are known for thorough inspections.
-Every shipment requires a correct commercial invoice, packing list, a registered Mexican RFC number from the importer, and a NOM conformity declaration for many product categories.
-COFEPRIS registrations are required for foodstuffs, pharmaceuticals, and cosmetics.
+Mexican customs (SAT/Aduana) are known for thorough inspections.
+Every shipment requires a proper commercial invoice, packing list, a registered Mexican RFC number from the importer, and a NOM compliance certificate for many product categories.
+COFEPRIS registrations are required for food, pharmaceuticals, and cosmetics.

-Practical Tips
+Practical tips

-• NOM certification must be arranged in advance; otherwise the shipment will be held at the airport
+• NOM certification must be arranged in advance, otherwise the shipment will be held at the airport

-Aircargo.nl works with fixed agente aduanal partners in Mexico City and manages the entire documentation chain — including NOM coordination and the EU-Mexico issuer’s declaration — for smooth processing.
+Aircargo.nl works with fixed agentes aduanales in Mexico City and handles the entire documentation chain—including NOM coordination and the EU-Mexico certificate of origin—for smooth processing.

-AOG declaration
+AOG Declaration

-In true AOG situations (Aircraft or Automotive on Ground), an AOG declaration can be included which grants priority handling by the airline and at the destination airport station.
-Aircargo.nl has a 24/7 reachable AOG desk for these urgent shipments.
+In true AOG situations (Aircraft or Automotive on Ground), an AOG declaration can be sent with the shipment to ensure priority handling by the airline and at the destination airport.
+Aircargo.nl operates a 24/7 accessible AOG desk for such urgent shipments.

-Some auto parts contain hazardous materials that require DGR classification: airbags (UN0503, explosive), lead-acid batteries (UN2794), lithium-ion batteries for EVs (UN3480/UN3481), and liquids like brake fluid or coolant.
-Aircargo.nl routinely screens for DGR risks.
+Some auto parts contain dangerous goods requiring DGR classification: airbags (UN0503, explosive), lead-acid batteries (UN2794), lithium-ion batteries for EVs (UN3480/UN3481), and liquids such as brake fluid or coolant.
+Aircargo.nl screens all shipments for DGR risks as standard.

-Value declaration
+Value Declaration

-Electronic modules, steering boxes and sensors can have high values per piece.
-Correct value declaration on the AWB is essential for insurance and customs clearance — especially when importing into countries with high import duties on auto parts (e.g. India, Brazil).
+Electronic modules, steering boxes, and sensors can have high unit values.
+Accurate value declaration on the AWB is essential for insurance and customs clearance — especially when importing into countries with high import duties on auto parts (e.g., India, Brazil).

-Auto Parts exporting to Mexico?
+Auto Parts shipping to Mexico?

-How we ship Auto Parts to Mexico
+The export process for Auto Parts to Mexico

 1